Staff

 Interpreting and Translation Manager

 [email protected]

 Originally from Denver, Colorado, Denise has a background in nonprofit and higher education work in gender and racial justice and equity.
-She has several years of experience working, advocating, and conducting research with asylum seeker, refugee, and immigrant communities and currently leads a volunteer-based initiative to strengthen and connect services for these communities in the Boston area.
-Denise has also spent four years working with UMass Boston’s Center for Women in Politics and Public Policy on women’s leadership programming and bringing attention to social and political issues of importance for women, and especially women of color and low-income women.
+She has several years of experience working, advocating, and conducting research with asylum seeker, refugee, and immigrant communities and previously led a volunteer-based initiative to strengthen and connect services for these communities in the Boston area.
+Denise also spent four years working with UMass Boston’s Center for Women in Politics and Public Policy on women’s leadership programming and bringing attention to social and political issues of importance for women, and especially women of color and low-income women.

 [email protected]

 Bethany Wagner (she/her)